priscilla-wettlen/scheduling-simulator/README.md

 # scheduling-simulator
 A framework to simulate CPU scheduling.

 The goal is to get familiar with different scheduling algorithms.
-Therefore, serveral functionalities are left empty and need to be implemented.
+Therefore, several functionalities are left empty and need to be implemented.

 The folder data contains testfiles for processes.
 Each line is of the format
     id; arrivalTime; burstTime